Zilifant/stringifunction/README.md

 # StringiFunction

-Convert Javascript Objects to and from JSON while preserving functions/methods.
+Convert Javascript objects to and from JSON while preserving functions/methods.

-Does **not** use Eval to functionize strings.
+Does *not* use `eval` to functionize strings.
 Uses slightly less diabolical Function constructor.

 ### How to use it...